Holidays — Temple Hillel B'nai Torah, West Roxbury MA

 Tu B'shvat

-The 15th of Shevat on the Jewish calendar is the day that marks the beginning of a “new year” for trees.
-This is the season in which the earliest-blooming trees in the Land of Israel emerge from their winter sleep and begin a new fruit-bearing cycle.
-We mark the 15th of Shevat by eating fruit, particularly from the kinds that are singled out by the Torah in its praise of the bounty of the Holy Land: grapes, figs, pomegranates, olives and dates.
+The day that marks the beginning of a “new year” for trees.
+Commonly known as Tu Bishvat, this day marks the season in which the earliest-blooming trees in the Land of Israel emerge from their winter sleep and begin a new fruit-bearing cycle.

 Purim